 The Company's commitment to operating an environmentally sustainable and responsible airline is woven into its long-term strategy and values.
 The Company believes that it is critical, now more than ever, to continue to serve its purpose of connecting people and uniting the world and is committed to finding solutions, both individually as a company and together with partners in both the private and public sectors, to do so sustainably and responsibly while also achieving its financial goals.
 The Company is continuously looking for new ways to reduce its environmental impact in the air, on the ground and at its facilities, which benefits its employees, customers and stockholders.
 At the end of 2020, the Company pledged a net zero goal to reduce its greenhouse gas ("GHG") emissions by 100% by 2050 without relying on the use of voluntary carbon offsets.
 United was the first airline globally to make such a commitment without relying on the use of voluntary carbon offsets.
 Given the airline industry's designation as a 'hard-to-abate sector', the Company is committed to tackling the root causes of its GHG emissions-primarily combustion of conventional jet fuel-so that it can realize meaningful, long-lasting change that supports a more sustainable future.
-The Company believes that not relying on voluntary carbon offsets out-of-sector is important and the right priority because the airline industry should focus on decarbonization within its own activities as the industry cannot afford to divert resources and attention toward voluntary carbon offset programs that do not effectuate real progress within aviation operations.
+The Company believes that not relying on voluntary carbon offsets that assert to accomplish emissions reductions out-of-sector is important and the right priority because the airline industry should focus on decarbonization within its own activities as the industry cannot afford to divert resources and attention toward voluntary carbon offset programs that do not effectuate real progress within aviation operations.

-The Company's earnest intention on meeting the net zero GHG emissions goal by 2050 led the Company to commit to a mid-term target of reducing, compared to 2019, its carbon emissions intensity by 50% by 2035.
+The Company's earnest intention on meeting the net zero GHG emissions goal by 2050 led the Company to commit to a midterm target of reducing, compared to 2019, its carbon emissions intensity by 50% by 2035.
 This intensity target is intended to align the Company's net zero goal with the temperature limit goals of the Paris Agreement and allow the Company to show progress towards its 2050 net zero GHG emissions goal in the nearer term.
 This 2035 target received independent validation from the Science Based Targets initiative (SBTi) in May 2023.

 The Company is committed to redefining the future of air travel with environmental sustainability and responsibility at the forefront because it believes that it is the Company's responsibility to take tangible steps to mitigate climate change impacts from its operations.
 In addition, the Company's climate goals and overall climate strategy are increasingly important factors in its relationships with its employees, stockholders, customers and other stakeholders.
 Its strategy to achieve its climate goals is centered around four key pathways, each of which is described in further detail below: (i) emitting less GHGs; (ii) adopting more sustainable alternatives to conventional jet fuel; (iii) making improvements to its operations beyond its flights; and (iv) collaborating with employees, customers, airports, suppliers, cross-industry partners and policymakers to facilitate faster action and commercializing technology solutions designed to address climate change.
-The Company's Board of Directors (the "Board"), including through its Public Responsibility Committee, provides oversight of its environmental sustainability and climate-related strategic goals and objectives.
+The Company's Board of Directors (the "Board"), including through its Public Responsibility Committee, provides oversight of its environmental sustainability and climate-related strategic goals and objectives to ensure integration with its core business strategy.
+Management periodically updates the Board on the implementation of the Company's climate-related strategic goals and objectives.
 The Board, including through its Public Responsibility Committee, also oversees management's identification, evaluation and monitoring of environmental (including climate-related) trends, issues, concerns, risks and opportunities that affect or could affect the Company's reputation, business activities, strategies and performance.